Rhizome

 In botany and dendrology, a rhizome (/ˈraɪzoʊm/ RY-zohm) (Note: from Ancient Greek ῥίζωμα 'mass of roots', from ῥιζόω 'cause to strike root') is a modified subterranean plant stem that sends out roots and shoots from its nodes.
 Rhizomes are also called creeping rootstalks or just rootstalks.
 Rhizomes develop from axillary buds and grow horizontally.
 The rhizome also retains the ability to allow new shoots to grow upwards.

 A rhizome is the main stem of the plant that runs typically underground and horizontally to the soil surface.
 Rhizomes have nodes and internodes and auxiliary buds.
 Roots do not have nodes and internodes and have a root cap terminating their ends.
 In general, rhizomes have short internodes, send out roots from the bottom of the nodes, and generate new upward-growing shoots from the top of the nodes.
-A stolon is similar to a rhizome, but stolon sprouts from an existing stem having long internodes and generating new shoots at the ends, they are often also called runners such as in the strawberry plant.
+A stolon is similar to a rhizome, but stolon sprouts from an existing stem having long internodes and generating new shoots at the ends.
+Stolons are often called runners, such as in the strawberry plant.